ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 3. Visual bugs are invisible to traditional tools

-- Low-code serves technical QA teams (mabl is best here)
+• Low-code serves technical QA teams who configure and maintain tests (mabl is best here)

-- The distinction reflects philosophy: who should create tests?
+• The distinction reflects philosophy: who, or what, should create and maintain tests?

 Honest Recommendations